osmandapp/web/main/docs/user/personal/profiles.md

 ## Overview

-The following profiles are available by default: *Browse map, Driving, Cycling, Walking, Truck, Motorcycle, Moped, Public transport, Boat, Aircraft, Skiing, Horseback riding*.
+The following profiles are available by default: *Browse map, Driving, Cycling, Walking, Truck, Motorcycle, Moped, Train, Public transport, Boat, Aircraft, Skiing, Horseback riding*.
 Each profile is available for full configuration.
 Of course, you can create your own profile with full customization.

 :::note
-**Truck, Motorcycle, Moped, Aircraft, Boat and Horseback riding** profiles are switched off by default.
+**Truck, Motorcycle, Moped, Train, Aircraft, Boat and Horseback riding** profiles are switched off by default.
 In order to use these profiles, you need to activate them in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
 :::

 <Tabs groupId="operating-systems">